iamwfx/crs_3850_5850_mapping_countermapping/Week1_felt/README.md

 - What new discovery did you find through the data?
 - Why do you think this phenomenon exists?
 - Do you think this phenomenon improves the quality of life in the city overall?
 Why or why not?

+Here is [my map](https://felt.com/map/Zoning-in-Ithaca-9CKRG7EYwRRObABfQOJ9CbqA?loc=42.43616,-76.51007,14.45z&share=1) of an area zoned for mobile homes in Ithaca